Thomas Rymer: First edition

-Rymer's lasting contribution to scholarship was the Foedera (abbr.
-Foed.), a collection of "all the leagues, treaties, alliances, capitulations, and confederacies, which have at any time been made between the Crown of England and any other kingdoms, princes and states."
+Rymer's lasting contribution to scholarship was the Foedera, conventiones, literæ, et cujuscunque generis acta publica (abbr.
+Foed.), a collection of "all the leagues, treaties, alliances, capitulations, and confederacies, which have at any time been made between the Crown of England and any other kingdoms, princes and states", and a mass of other state documents then held in the Tower of London.
 Begun under a royal warrant in 1693, it was "an immense labour of research and transcription on which he spent the last twenty years of his life".
 Documents were presented in their original Latin.
 Sir Thomas Duffus Hardy's later Syllabus (1869-1885) provided summaries in English, despite the multiple incorrect assertions of certain websites.

 During his last two decades Rymer prepared for the press the text of vols.
 1 through 15, most of vol. 16, and some of vol. 17, but only lived to see the publication of vols.
 1 though 15, with printing of the latter, according to Sir Thomas Duffus Hardy, "finished on the 25th of August 1713, about four months before the death of Rymer" These fifteen volumes of the 1st edition which Rymer saw to publication covered the period from May 1101 (Henry I) up to July 1586, half-way through the reign of Elizabeth I. He was assisted by Robert Sanderson, who completed and published by 1717 the material of Rymer's two unfinished volumes covering the period up to 1625 (death of James I), including an index to the whole work of which it was written, "nothing can well be more inconvenient".

 Sanderson, working on his own account (i.e. unsanctioned by a Royal warrant), published in the same format three further volumes (vols.
 18–20, pub.
 1731–1735) of lesser quality, dealing with domestic history rather than foreign affairs.
 Hardy does not consider them to be properly part of Rymer's 1st edition.
 Hardy is highly critical of these last three volumes, saying that only about a quarter of the articles deserve to be there.
 Sanderson added some extraneous material which, according to Hardy, change the whole focus of the work: "Instead of a Foedera he has rather produced a new work in the shape of materials for our domestic history, in which foreign affairs are slightly intermingled."
 The Gentleman's Magazine of Edinburgh in 1834 described Sanderson's contributions as "the last three being supplementary."